Updated: Jan 4

 7. Find ways to teach that feel good

 The cool thing about having your own business, is you get to make the rules.
 You are in charge of the yes’s and no’s.
-The principle that certain nutrition principles or supplements might work for someone but not for others applies to how we manage our businesses too.
+The idea that certain nutrition principles or supplements might work for someone but not for others applies to how we manage our businesses too.

 Find what puts you into a flow state.
 Discern between what feels good and easy and what doesn’t.
 And then build your business around what feels good.
 Do you love to write?
 Speak?
 Does creating videos feel aligned?
 Is comedy your thing?
 Are you into podcasting?
 Holding webinars?